 The studio Bak Gordon Arquitectos was founded in 2002 by Ricardo Bak Gordon (1967).
-He graduated in 1990 at Faculdade de Arquitectura da Universidade Técnica de Lisboa.
+He graduated in 1990 from Faculdade de Arquitectura da Universidade Técnica de Lisboa.
 During his studies he also attended Faculdade de Arquitectura da Universidade do Porto and Politecnico di Milano.
-He is currently a visiting professor in the Integrated Master Degree (MSc) in Architecture at Instituto Superior Técnico (IST), Lisbon between 2009 and 2019, and at the Escuela de Arquitectura da Universidad de Navarra, Pamplona, Spain, between 2017 and 2019.
+He was teaching at the Integrated Master Degree (MSc) in Architecture at Instituto Superior Técnico (IST), Lisbon between 2009 and 2019, and at the Escuela de Arquitectura da Universidad de Navarra, Pamplona, Spain, between 2017 and 2019.

 Their work has been published in architecture books and magazines, nationally and internationally, and exhibited in UIA Tokyo 2011, París 2009 and the Venice Biennal 2000.
 Theorically, the practice has published articles both in architecture books and magazines, among which Arquitectura COAM, Ed.
 Fundamentos and DC Papers are to highlight.
 Their work has been recognized with different awards such as AJAC Joves Arquitectes 2011, FAD 2009 award fianlists, Saloni d’Arquitect award fianlists.